Should you overpay your mortgage or invest the money?

 “An effective way of doing this would be to set up an offset account whereby any savings in your bank account are automatically offset against the balance owed on your mortgage and will reduce the term of your mortgage.”

 Offset mortgages tend to have higher interest rates, but you do have the benefit of being able to access your money when you need it.
-When you do withdraw the money, it just increases your interest rate repayment.

 Another downside is that there aren’t as many options available as traditional mortgages.
 You can do a comparison on sites like money.co.uk to see what’s available though.